raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 includes an option to specify that a DSO request does not require a response acknowledgement.
 Session establishment can only be performed using a DSO message that requires a response acknowledgement.

-While this
-specification defines an initial set of three TLVs, additional TLVs may be defined in additional specifications.
-All three of the TLVs defined here are mandatory to implement.

 A client MAY attempt to initiate DSO messages at any time on a connection; receiving a NOTIMP response in reply indicates that the